hachyderm/community/community.hachyderm.io/content/en/blog/posts/2025-10-moderator-minute/index.md

 ## Question for Hachydermians

-As an experiment, I'd like to end this discussion with a couple of open questions to the community.
+As an experiment, I'd like to end this post with an open question to the community:

 > What strategies have you found useful, that you'd like to share, to reduce your stress online?